Synonym(s)

 The clinical picture of seborrheic dermatitis varies according to the location:

 Capillitium: The capillitium is preferentially affected.
-It is characterized by few sharply defined, extensive redness (which may also be completely absent) with dense, non-adherent white scaling of the head (dandruff).
-The hairline borders are usually not exceeded (DD: psoriasis capitis, in which this border is usually exceeded).
+It is characterized by few, sharply defined, two-dimensional rednesses (these can also be completely absent) with dense, non-adherent, white scaling of the head (dandruff).
+The hairline borders are usually not crossed (DD: Psoriasis capitis, where this border is usually crossed).
 Itching is absent or only mild.
 Not infrequently, seborrheic dermatitis of the capillitium is accompanied by a presumably "inflammation-related" effluvium, which may be reversible under sufficient therapy.

-The mildest form ofseborrhoeic dermatitis with discrete erythema and fine scaling which not infrequently occurs with seborrhoea is called"seborrhoeiceczematid".
+The term"seborrheic eczematid" is used to describe the mildest form of seborrheic dermatitis with discrete erythema and fine scaling, which not infrequently occurs with seborrhea.

-Face: The centrofacial "seborrheic skin areas" such as mid-forehead, perinasal region are affected with red, marginal, scaly plaques with varying degrees of scaling.
-In some patients, preferably young women, a scaly erythema is found only paranasally(erythema paranasale).
+Face: The centrofacial "seborrheic skin areas" such as mid-forehead, perinasal region, also preauricular and retroauricular are affected with red, marginal, scaly plaques with varying degrees of fine to mitellamellous scaling.
+In some patients, preferably young women, scaly erythema is found only paranasally(erythema paranasale).
 The course is highly chronic (Bieber T 2018).

 Eyelids: The eyelids may be affected as part of a generalized seborrheic dermatitis.
-However, the eyelid affection may also manifest as a monotopic course(blepharitis chronica eczematosa).
-Experience has shown that it is resistant to therapy and extremely persistent, especially since a long-term therapy with corticosteroids has usually preceded the visit to the specialist (see also eyelid dermatitis).
+However, eyelid involvement may also manifest as a monotopic course(blepharitis chronica eczematosa).
+Experience has shown that it is resistant to therapy and eminently persistent, especially since a long-term therapy with a corticosteroid externum has usually preceded the visit to the specialist (see also eyelid dermatitis).

-Trunk: Here, the central seborrhoeic zones (sweat grooves in the sternal area, along the spine, shoulder girdle) are affected.
-Figure-like, little or not at all pruritic, scaling of varying intensity, usually localized, sharply demarcated, red or red-brown patches, papules or confluent plaques are seen.
+Trunk: Here, the central seborrheic zones (sweat grooves in the sternal area, along the spine, shoulder girdle) are affected, sometimes also the axillae.
+Figured, little or no itching, scaling of varying intensity, usually localized, sharply demarcated, red or red-brown patches, papules, or confluent plaques are seen.

-Some skin lesions appear marginal and are then difficult to differentiate differentially from tinea corporis or (seborrhoidal) psoriasis vulgaris.
+Some skin lesions appear marginalized and are then difficult to differentiate differentially from tinea corporis or (seborrheic) psoriasis vulgaris.

 Pityriasiform seborrhoid: Very rarely, a truncal exanthematous acute or subacute course reminiscent of pityriasis rosea is observed.
 In contrast to pityriasis rosea, the primary plaque and a distinct collerette scaling are absent (Bieber T 2018).